top of page

 It is nearly impossible to compose when you're thinking the words brain dead, brain dead.
 It is easier to google brain death for an hour.
 When someone is about to be declared brain dead, there are two tests for brain activity.
 It is the same test, performed twice.
 These tests must be administered by different doctors.
 When someone is declared brain dead, it is legal death; there is no distinction between these two terms.
 I know this, now.
 I wish I didn't.

 Her memorial service was full of clichés.
 A flurry of them, some religious, some secular, all tired words.
 These were only interrupted by a string of personal anecdotes supplied by her mother and brief speeches by a few of her friends.
-The chaplain concluded the service with three lessons D. had taught us, and these, too, were clichés.
+The chaplain concluded the service with three lessons Darcy had taught us, and these, too, were clichés.

 But now, a week and a half after the service, one of those phrases—live life to the fullest—remains stubbornly planted in my mind.
-D. was fierce.
+Darcy was fierce.
 She didn't ask for what she wanted; she demanded it.
 Ever since she was a child, she was this way.
 This confident, this self-assured.
 She lived life, if not to the fullest—whatever that implies: breadth? depth? length?—then fully, wholly, and honestly.

 We repeat certain words not only because they're true, but because their very familiarity is comforting.
 They offer a script and a role to play.
 Saying I'm so sorry for your loss, we wish we had something more original to offer.
 But when we hear I'm so sorry for your loss for the fifth time in a day, that phrase neither gains nor loses anything in repetition.
 In the face of the unthinkable, hearing those words is far better than hearing nothing at all.